weaveio/cordova-plugin-applepay-stripe/README.md

  * `phone`

 ## Limitations and TODOs
-* *Supported Payment Networks hard coded* (Visa, Mastercard, American Express) - This should be updated to be passed along in the order, but is rarely changed and trivial to alter in code.
+* *Supported Payment Networks hard coded* (Visa, Mastercard, American Express, Discover, JCB) - This should be updated to be passed along in the order, but is rarely changed and trivial to alter in code.
 * *Merchant Capabilities hard coded (3DS)* - This should be updated to be passed along in the order, but is rarely changed and trivial to alter in code.
 * *Event binds for delivery method selector* - An event can be raised when the customer selects different delivery options, so the merchant can update the delivery charges.
+* *Support for changing Stripe Key and Apple Merchant Identifier* - Functions can be added to allow changes to the StripePublishableKey and AppleMerchantIdentifier on the fly, providing more flexibility.

 ## License

 This project is licensed under *GNU General Public License v3.0*.

-It is based on the work of [Sam Kelleher](https://samkelleher.com/).
+It is based on the iterative work of [vadubov](https://github.com/vadubov), [Adaptive Media India ](http://adaptivemedia.in), [Monoku](https://github.com/monoku), and [Sam Kelleher](https://samkelleher.com/).
 It is an alteration of an older project originally started by [@jbeuckm](https://github.com/jbeuckm)